 End-of-life discussions should be taking place whether or not a mesothelioma patient is enrolled in palliative or hospice care.
 Palliative care prevents or treats symptoms of disease or treatment.
 Palliative care may be given at any time during a person’s diagnosis, whereas hospice care is given to patients who only have a few months to live.

 Due to the nature of the disease, many patients are given palliative care options as their treatment options for mesothelioma.
-This is common among stage 3 and stage 4 patients whose cancer is unresectable.
+This is common among stage 3 and stage 4 patients.
 The goal of each type of care is to improve the patient’s quality of life by controlling the physical and emotional pain of the disease.

 Psychological, social, and spiritual distress are often additional symptoms among mesothelioma patients at these stages.
 Playing a game of Go Wish helps patients decide on what they need and what they should focus on, relieving some of the stress of making end-of-life decisions.

 10 Most Common Go Wish Results